wubmeister/columns/README.md

 ## Responsive

-Almost all class can have breakpoint specifiers, to specify from which breakpoint on up the effects of that class should be visible.
+Almost all classes can have breakpoint specifiers, to specify from which breakpoint on up the effects of that class should be visible.

 If the original class name is `cols-*`, then you can use `cols-sm-*` to use this for smablets and up, `cols-md-*` for tablets and up, `cols-lg-*` for desktops and up and `cols-xl-*` for wide screens.
 The same works for `col-*`.